What is Blur in Adobe Illustrator?

 Step 15: You can enter the blur amount from the range of 1 – 100.
 As desired, you can drag the slider to change the value.

 Step 16: You can select between two Blur methods: Spin and Zoom.
 Based on your section, your image will have a blur effect of either spin or zoom.

 Step 17: In the end, you can choose the quality from Draft, Good and Best.

-Step 18: If you choose Draft, it will give an output of the lower quality, but it will be quick as the size is less.
-“Good” will yield decent output whereas, “Best” will give the highest quality output, but will be a little time consuming based on your system.
+Step 18: If you choose Draft, it will output lower quality, but it will be quick as the size is less.
+“Good” will yield decent output whereas, “Best” will give the highest quality output but will be a little time consuming based on your system.